ColumPaget/certtool.lua/manpage.md

-certtool.lua bundle <path 1> ... <path n> -out <outpath>     - bundle certificates listed into a single filei at 'outpath' certtool.lua unbundle <path>                                 - unbundle certificates out of a single file into a file per certificate certtool.lua scrape <hostname>:<port>                        - connect to host and print/check certificates it offers certtool.lua pem2pfx <cert> <key>                            - connect to host and print/check certificates it offers certtool.lua pfx2pem <path>                                  - unpack pfx file at <path> into pem certificate and key files certtool.lua ca  <name> <certificate args>                   - create a certificate authority called <name> (if name is ommited ask for fields) certtool.lua csr <name> <certificate args>                   - create a signing request for a certificate with common-name <name> (if name is ommited ask for fields)
+certtool.lua bundle <path 1> ... <path n> -out <outpath>     - bundle certificates listed into a single filei at 'outpath' certtool.lua unbundle <path>                                 - unbundle certificates out of a single file into a file per certificate certtool.lua scrape <hostname>:<port>                        - connect to host and print/check certificates it offers certtool.lua pem2pfx <cert> <key>                            - convert pem certificate and key files to a single pfx file certtool.lua pfx2pem <path>                                  - unpack pfx file at <path> into pem certificate and key files certtool.lua ca  <name> <certificate args>                   - create a certificate authority called <name> (if name is ommited ask for fields) certtool.lua csr <name> <certificate args>                   - create a signing request for a certificate with common-name <name> (if name is ommited ask for fields)